ceferisbarov/TUMLU/README.md

 Run `scripts/fewshot.py` from the base folder to run 5-shot benchmarks.
 You need to specify models and languages from within the script.
 If anybody wants to create friendly CLI with Fire, PRs are welcome!

-All results are stored in `data` directory. `scripts/evaluate.py` can be used to print accuracy of a single language-model combination. `scripts/aggregate.py` creates a CSV file containing all language-model-subject combinations.
+All results are stored in `data` directory. `scripts/evaluate.py` can be used to print accuracy of a single language-model combination. `scripts/aggregate.py` creates CSV files and LaTeX tables containing all language-model-subject combinations.

 ## Contributions
 All issues and PRs are welcome!
 We are particularly grateful for any feedback on data quality, even if it is a simple typo that we have missed.